mkdoc/mkcli/README.md

 ### Completion

 Completion scripts are currently available for zsh.
-To install a completion script for a program copy the script to a directory in `$fpath` or modify `~/.zshrc` to search for the directory containing the completion script:
+To install a completion script for a program copy the script to a directory in `$fpath` or modify `~/.zshrc` to autoload the directory containing the completion script:

 ```zsh
 fpath=(/path/to/completion $fpath)